rubalgoyal/Java-DistributedSystem-Projects/ChatServer/README.md

 - Rubal Goyal: Server and Client Development, Design, Readme, Requirement Discussions, Video Recording
 - Brett Weaver: Server Development support, Makefile, Gradle build, Discussions, Readme, Requirement Discussions, Video Recording

+## Problem Statement
+In this project, we will build a simplified chat server that can support multiple clients over the Internet.
+We are (sort of) going to mimic popular chat apps like Slack and Discord.

+Here is a simple list of commands and behaviors I want your chat server to implement: command description<br>
+- [ ] nick <nickname> Pick a nickname for the user
+- [ ] list List channels and number of users
+- [ ] join <channel> Join a channel
+- [ ] leave <channel> Leave a channel
+- [ ] post <channel> <content> Post a message to a channel

+### Requirements
+- Develop a simple text-based client to demonstrate the functionality of you chat server.
+- A client must have picked a nickname to join a channel.
+They don’t need a nickname to list channels.
+If they update their nickname while using the software, it should be reflected in their posts received by other clients.
+- A client must have joined a channel to receive or send messages using the channel.
+- The number of users displayed to the client must be the number of active users who are members of the channel.
+- A message sent to a channel must be delivered to every client that is part of the channel.
+- If a client’s connection fails during the interaction and it doesn’t leave the channel gracefully, it must still be removed from the list of users in the channel.
+- The server must support mutiple concurrent users.
+- Add configurable log levels.
+There are many Java/Kotlin logging libraries to choose from.
+Limit the number of JVM threads being started here.
+If you choose to use coroutines in your solution, the coroutine runtime will do this for you.
+If you choose a coroutine solution, you must not use blocking calls.
+- Clean up unused connections and sockets.
+Not doing so creates resources leaks that may cause longrunning servers to crash.
+- Shut down the server gracefully after it has been idle for a period of time.
+You can decide what time period and what "idle" means (within reason).
+Make sure to document both in your README.
+- Add a shutdown hook to gracefully stop the server if it receives an interrupt signal.
+- Persistance is not necessary.
+It’s perfectly fine to comepletely restart if the server is killed.
+- Use either an object-based protocol or a RPC-based protocol.
+- Extra Credit: Implement your client program in a non-JVM language of your choice.

 ## Project Architecture
 We have implemented the GRPC for Server-Client communication.
 We have programmed the Server side code in `Java` and Client side code in `Python` languages.
 The structure of the code is as below: